zmedelis/bosquet/README.md

 ### Tweet sentiment batch processing

-Lets say we want to get a batch sentiment processor for Tweets.
+Let's say we want to get a batch sentiment processor for Tweets.

 A template for that: